 Baidu is considered the Chinese Google and stands as the most popular search engine in China.
 According to its 2020 Q1 financial report, revenue dropped by 13% from last year however app usage increased (28% YoY growth).
 The report also highlighted that users spent up to 51% of their time on the feed which features content for you based on your location and interests.

-Need more information about Baidu SEO? read our full guide here
+Need more information about Baidu SEO?
+Read our full guide here and keep in mind that a good SEO strategy for china starts with an optimized website!

 Unlike Google, Baidu’s DSP/Media Banner ads are not particularly used as the majority of all advertising is PPC (Pay-per-click).
 In fact, PPC search results are also perceived differently in China with more trust in paid search compared to the West.
 One reason for this is the predominance of PPC throughout the development of Baidu’s platform with Chinese digital players monetizing their websites.